api-platform/docs/distribution/testing.md

 The API Platform flavor of Behat also comes with a temporary SQLite database dedicated to tests.
 It works out of the box.

+Clear the cache of the `test` environment:

+    $ docker-compose exec web bin/console cache:clear --env=test

+Then run:

-Just run `docker-compose run --rm web vendor/bin/behat` and everything should be green:
+    $ docker-compose run --rm web vendor/bin/behat`.

+Everything should be green now.
 Your Linked Data API is now specified and tested thanks to Behat!

 You may also be interested by those alternative testing tools (not included in the API Platform distribution):